tsufbechor/InteractiveLearningCompanion/README.md

 - **Personalized Learning:**
   Adaptive feedback and question difficulty based on user interactions.
 Immediate correct/incorrect notifications with each question.

-- **Document Querying:**
+- **Document Querying with Retrieval-Augmented Generation (RAG):**
-  Retrieve relevant information from uploaded documents (via Retrieval-Augmented Generation) and get a separate Gemini-based answer for broader context.
+  Retrieve relevant information from your uploaded document and get a separate Gemini-based answer for broader context.
+  The AskMe Sidebar uses a knowledge base built from your document.
+-**Optional KB Enrichment with Wikipedia:**
+  By default, the knowledge base (KB) is built solely from your document.
+Users can opt in via a checkbox to enrich the AskMe Sidebar KB with up to 10 related Wikipedia articles.
+When enabled, the app determines the document’s domain, retrieves relevant Wikipedia articles, and rebuilds the KB using the combined content.
+External articles are displayed in separate expandable panels for easy exploration.
 - **Integration with Gemini:**
   Utilizes Gemini for text generation (Gemini Pro) and Gemini Pro Vision for image-based text extraction.